weavedb/wao/README.md

 ![](./assets/cover.png)

-WAO SDK streamlines Arweave/AO development with elegant syntax enhancements and seamless message piping for enjoyable coding experience.
+WAO SDK streamlines Arweave/AO development with elegant syntax enhancements and seamless message piping for enjoyable coding experiences.
 GraphQL operations are also made super easy.

-Additionally, it includes a drop-in replacement for `aoconnect`, allowing to test lua scripts 1000x faster than the mainnet by emulating AO units in-memory.
+Additionally, it includes a drop-in replacement for `aoconnect`, allowing the testing of lua scripts 1000x faster than the mainnet by emulating AO units in memory.
 It's even 100x faster than testing with [arlocal](https://github.com/textury/arlocal) and [ao-localnet](https://github.com/permaweb/ao-localnet).

 - [Quick Start](#quick-start)
   - [Installation](#installation)